vbaconnet-ledger/developer-portal/_docs/NA/a_publishing_an_app.md

 <!--  -->
-{% include alert.html style="primary" text="<b>Note</b><br>Ledger will review new applications and Pull Requests on a best-effort basis.
+{% include alert.html style="primary" text="Ledger will review new applications and Pull Requests on a best-effort basis.
 Submitting an application or a Pull Request isn't a guarantee it will be released." %}
 <!--  -->